To leave a place is to die a little.

 Travel makes one modest.
 You see what a tiny place you occupy in the world.

 Submitted by Steve Dolan almost 4 years ago

 "Once you have gone first class, everything else is coach."

 Submitted by The Prophet almost 4 years ago

 Develop an interest in life as you see it; the people, things, literature, music - the world is so rich, simply throbbing with rich treasures, beautiful souls and interesting people.
 Forget yourself.

-Submitted by lobritt about 4 years ago
+Submitted by lobritt over 4 years ago

 I'm in love with cities I've never been to and people I've never met.

 Submitted by TroyE over 4 years ago